 Afzal Rahman, Senior Policy Researcher

-Afzal joined the Families, Welfare and Work team in 2015 and is currently doing policy research on income security.
-Before joining Citizens Advice he worked at the Centre for Economic and Social Inclusion researching labour markets and welfare reform for a range of clients, including the DWP and Local Government Association.
+Afzal is currently leading our work on disability benefits.
+Before joining Citizens Advice he worked at the Centre for Economic and Social Inclusion researching labour markets and welfare reform for a range of clients.
 Prior to this Afzal has had roles working in local government and for a Member of Parliament.